edesent/glpg-emr/README.md

 $ cd glpg-emr
 ```

-Please refer to the [Examples](#examples)

 ### npm scripts

-The repository does not come with the `node_modules` directory.
-From the project directory, install the node packages:
+This project is broken into different directories.
+Both `frontend/` and `backend/` have their own development environments.
+When cloning this project, neither will include the `node_modules` directory.
+Be sure to install the packages for **EACH** directory by navigating to each and typing:

 ```
 $ npm install
 ```

+_Note: This may be simplified in the future_

-After the node packages are installed, start the NextJS development environment:
+After the node packages are installed, to work on the front-end, be sure you're in the `frontend/` directory and start the NextJS development environment:

 ```
 $ npm run dev
 ```

+Please refer to the [Examples](#examples) section for examples on how to make changes to this project.

 ## Git Workflow (Gitflow)